-"UCY, being deprived of the pleafure of writing to you, as the intended, by Lady Anne Melville's dining with her, defires me to make her apologies.
+Lady Anne Melville's dining with her, desires me to make her apologies.

-Allow me to fay fomething for myfelf, and to share my joy with one who will, I am fure, fo very fincerely fympathize with me in it.
+Allow me to say something for myself, and to share my joy with one who will, I am sure, so very sincerely sympathize with me in it.

-I could not have believed, my dear Bell, it had been fo very easy a thing to be constant: I declare, but don't mention this, lest I should be laughed at, I have never LET. falt felt the least inclination for any other woman, since I married your levely friend.
+I could not have believed, my dear Bell, it had been so very easy a thing to be constant: I declare, but don't mention this, lest I should be laughed at, I have never felt pleasure ded, by th her, myself, will, I ze with ear Bell, g to be ion this, we never felt felt the least inclination for any other woman, since I married your lovely friend.